RahatHilter/skills-resolve-merge-conflicts/README.md

 Hey RahatHilter!

 Mona here.
-I'm done preparing your exercise.
+I've edited this.
 Hope you enjoy! 💚

 Remember, it's self-paced so feel free to take a break! ☕️